nystudio107/craft-instantanalytics-ga4/docs/docs/using.md

 | view_item | ViewItemEvent | [see documentation](https://developers.google.com/analytics/devguides/collection/protocol/ga4/reference/events#view_item)
 | view_search_results | ViewSearchResultsEvent | [see documentation](https://developers.google.com/analytics/devguides/collection/protocol/ga4/reference/events#view_search_results)

-So for example, if you wanted to send a `view_item` event to GA4, you'd create it like this:
+So for example, if you wanted to send a `view_item` event to GA4, you’d create it like this:

 Twig: